-As set forth in more detail below, historical information for the Relevant Futures Contracts and the relevant ETFs is not available for all periods covered by the hypothetical back-tested information.
+As set forth in more detail below, historical information for the Relevant Futures Contract is not available for all periods covered by the hypothetical back-tested information.
 For those periods, the back-tested information is based on the performance of related assets, as described below.
-Accordingly, the information for these periods may not reflect the performance of the Index had the Relevant Futures Contracts and/or ETFs been available at those times.
+Accordingly, the information for these periods may not reflect the performance of the Index had the Relevant Futures Contract been available at those times.